fomightez/Python_basics_4nanocourse/README.md

 Python basics contined for session #5 of [Upstate Medical University's **GS647-021 Nanocourse: Structuring against Coronavirus**](https://github.com/fomightez/UpstateGS647-021Nanocourse/wiki)

+## Looking for the slideshow you recall?

+The content for the slideshow is in the file ?????.
+It won't display in sessions launched from here as a slideshow.
+The slideshow presentation mode was done for the class session using a different repository in order to limit the speical buttons at the top of the interface.
+(The interface already was crowded due to the buttons for the safety net and the debugger.)
+The slideshow works from [here](https://github.com/fomightez/Python_basics_4nanocourseRISE).

 ## Guidance on what you'll see in the sessions launched from here

 Needed?